myg813p/ielts/speaking/unit17.md

 I think using computers makes us overly dependent on them.
 Last month, my computer broke down while I was at home.
 Since all my files and programs were stored in that computer, I couldn't work or play any games and became really frustrated.
 That incident made me realize that I depend on my computer too much.

 6. What kind of jobs do you think need computer skills?
-I have to say taht having at lest some knowledge of computers is essential for any job in today's world.
+I have to say that having at lest some knowledge of computers is essential for any job in today's world.
 Most companies nowadays use computers to do business.
 Therefore, it's vital that employees know how to use them properly.

 7. Do you use social networking sites?
 Yes, I log onto social networking sites from time to time.
 When I visit these sites, I mostly look at my friends' posts and photos.
 Some of them like to write reviews of the restaurants they go to, and these posts are very helpful to me.